abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 1. Do you prefer filtered ports or closed ports on your firewall?
 1. What is a firewall?
 What are different types of Firewall ?
 1. How can you bypass firewall?
 1. Besides firewalls, what other devices are used to enforce network boundaries?
 1. What is a honeypot?
 1. What is the difference between an HIDS and a NIDS?
 1. What is worse in detection, a false negative or a false positive?
 And why?
+1. What is DDoS and DoS attack ?
+1. What do you understand by IP Subnetting ?
+1. Explain NAT (Network Address Translation) ?
+1. What is Port Forwarding ? and how/why it is used ?